 Among the most esteemed of the city’s craft brewers, BridgePort Brewing has been operating longer than any other in Oregon.
 Its sleekly retrofitted brewpub in a late-19th-century factory building in the Pearl District comprises a restaurant and two-story main bar with five stainless-steel 300-gallon serving tanks that dole out popular brews like Blue Heron Pale Ale, Kingpin Double Red and Hop Czar IPA.
-BridgePort also has an Ale House on Southeast Hawthorne Boulevard.

 Another local legend is Widmer Brothers Brewing and its Gasthaus Pub on North Russell Street.
 Opened in 1984 by brewing legends Kurt and Rob Widmer, and famous for their award-winning Hefeweizen, Widmer Brothers is the largest brewery in the state, and ninth largest in the country.
-It is now part of Portland-based Craft Brewers Alliance Inc., whose portfolio also includes New England’s acclaimed Redhook Ale Brewery and Hawaii’s Kona Brewing Company.
+It is now part of Portland-based Craft Brewers Alliance Inc., whose portfolio also includes the Seattle area’s acclaimed Redhook Ale Brewery and Hawaii’s Kona Brewing Company.
 Visit the Gasthaus to nosh on hearty German food, including fondue and sausages cooked in Widmer’s Drop Top Amber Ale.

 Also important in the city’s beer-making ranks, McMenamins has more than 65 atmospheric neighborhood bars as well as eight historic inns throughout Oregon and Washington, including several in Portland (five have on-site breweries).
 Favorites include the Mission Theater in Northwest/Nob Hill, Kennedy School (a hotel with a bar and restaurant created out of a 1912 former elementary school) in Northeast, and Edgefield — in the small town of Troutdale, at the entrance to the Columbia Gorge — a 38-acre resort with an on-site brewery, winery and distillery.